 And what’s important to realize is that fear isn’t gendered.
-There’s all these stereotypes of people in climbing, but I know that women can be just as fearless as men.
+There are all these stereotypes of people climbing, but I know that women can be just as fearless as men.

 TS: I have a pretty calm head, and you have to know that things out of your control will happen around you.
 One time, I was climbing at the Gunks on this route that was at my limit.
 I put my hand on this hold and thought, “hmm that’s kind of squishy.”
 It was this really cool lizard with a jet blue tail – and if I were a different person, I might have fallen there.

 I think other than having a calm demeanor, you try and plan as much as you can before getting on the rock.
 You look at the route, read the guidebooks that tell you what kind of cams to bring, and make sure your rope is long enough for the route!

 LH: You’re seen as this great female climber who also breeds confidence in other women.
 But you’re also responsible for getting your husband into climbing, and climb frequently with men.
 How do you think about gender and climbing partners?

 TS: I turned 40 in May this year, but I’m climbing harder (and definitely smarter) on trad this past season than I ever have in my life.
 Twice within the last year, my partners and I have had other women climbers come up and say “wow – you really inspire me.
 I hope that I am climbing as well when I am your age.
 I never see women climbing as hard as you, never mind two women climbing together.”